Serandt/VrProjectSite/content/post/locomotion.md

 The forward movement is triggered by going on the knees, simulating the pose people in those kind of movies do when going forward.
-This is possible because the game stored the height of the hmd when starting the game.
+This is possible because the game stores the height of the hmd when starting the game.

 When players go down and the distance between the initial and the current height is bigger then the given threshold players will start moving forward.
 They stop moving when standing up.

+I also decided to use physics when starting and stopping by adding a force to give a filling of floating.

 A problem I encountered when implementing and developing this was that the game doesn't know the current height of the hmd in the first frame.
 Because of that the height was always set to 0.
 I managed to fix this by implementing a delay of this calculation.